Nonlinear receding-horizon differential game for drone racing along a three-dimensional path: Control methods and Objective Functions

 \subsubsection{Overtaking and obstructing term}

-To enable the ego drone to overtake or obstruct an opponent, we introduce a potential function that depends on both the ego-drone's state $\bar{x}_d$ and the opponent's predicted state.
-For NMPC, we assume that the opponent moves at a constant speed in parallel to the path (Figure \ref{fig:MPCpredict}).
-Specifically, the ego drone predicts the position $p_{op}$ and path parameter $\theta_{op}$ of the opponent by a simplified state equation
+To enable the ego drone to perform overtaking and obstructing maneuvers, we introduce a potential function that depends on both the ego drone's state $\bar{x}_d$ and the predicted state of the opponent.
+For NMPC, we assume that the opponent moves at a constant path-parameter rate while maintaining a constant distance from the path (Figure \ref{fig:MPCpredict}).
+Specifically, the ego drone predicts the position $\bm{p}_{op}$ and path parameter $\theta_{op}$ of the opponent by a simplified state equation